 Lumps and bumps can usually be divided into two broad categories:

-Lesions that involve the tissues beneath the skin called the subcutaneous connective tissues.
+- Lesions that involve the tissues beneath the skin are called the subcutaneous connective tissues.

 Sometimes, certain types of lesions can involve both the skin and the subcutaneous connective tissues.

 Lumps that are not a cause for worry have some typical characteristics.

 - Mobile, meaning they move and can be squishy or change form when you touch them.

 - Located superficially or in the fat layer of the skin.